Kaliumhexacyanoferrat/GenHTTP.Templates/README.md

 ## Included Templates

-To use one of the templates below, create a new folder and run `dotnet new <template>`.
+To use one of the templates below, create a new folder and run `dotnet new <template>` in your terminal.

 | Template      | Description  |
 | ------------- |------------- |